 How Do NFT Marketplaces Work

 An NFT marketplace is an online marketplace where people can buy and sell digital collectibles or NFTs.
 Sometimes, people will sell NFT art for a fixed price; at other times, they might sell it auction-style at an online auction house.
 These marketplaces allow digital artists to sell their digital artwork to buyers.

 An NFT, or non-fungible token, is a special kind of digital item that you can not interchange with other tokens.
 Unlike Ethereum, Bitcoin, and other digital assets, which are interchangeable and not unique, each NFT art has a digital certificate confirming it is the original, unique work.

 Nobody can forge or copy that digital certificate, as it is verified on the blockchain.
 Many NFTs use the Ethereum blockchain.
 Using blockchain technology, the digital certificate is verified on multiple nodes and available to the public.

-Ways NFT Marketplaces Make Money
+How do NFT Platforms Make Money